-- Marigold – Shrenik founded his platform to battle substance use across the country.
-More importantly, he saw the importance of trusted community peer supported by others with lived experience – all in a confidential setting – to help everyone find their path to recovery.
+- Marigold – Shrenik Jain founded his platform to battle substance use across the country.
+More importantly, he saw the importance of trusted community peer support provided by others with lived experience – all in a confidential setting – to help everyone find their path to recovery.
 There’s no single solution that works for all and Marigold supports an individualized journey for their members.

 - Samaritan – Jonathan Kumar saw the value of human connection, and the power of those relationships for individuals.
 He saw it first hand as he helped unhoused men and women connect with others in Seattle.
 Those relationships compounded into life changing outcomes for many individuals, including escape from poverty and economic stability.
 Jonathan is now taking this idea to scale via a healthcare start-up that exclusively serves chronically unhoused individuals via provider and Medicaid partners.